 Battery life is a little over five hours depending on usage, much like the XP50.
 And you also get 16GB internal storage.

-This model has a 320x240 thermal resolution much like the XM thermal scopes in the Thermion range.
+This thermal scope has a 320x240 thermal resolution much like the XM thermal scopes in the Thermion range.
 It’s one of the more powerful lenses from the XM range.
 This is evidenced by the impressive 2300m detection range.
 It’s the model to pick if you want to view images from a distance.
 The device allows you to zoom images up to four times where necessary.

 The only drawback with powerful lenses is they tend to be more expensive and heavier.
 The unit weighs 900g making it the heaviest within this range.
 Also, a larger lens usually features a narrower field of view.
 Nonetheless, you’ll appreciate how this Thermion XP50 is IPX7-rated for water protection making it ideal to use in wet conditions.